1st Canadian Ranger Patrol Group: Unit structure

+Activities

-Most of the patrols in the NWT and Nunavut can only be reached by air.
-Commercial airlines, charter or Twin Otter aircraft of 440 Transport Squadron facilitate travel to these isolated patrols.
-The exceptions to this situation are the NWT patrols of Behchokǫ̀, Fort Simpson, Fort Resolution, and Fort Smith; these communities can be reached by an all-weather, year-round road.
-During the long winter season, travel to the villages of Whatì, Gamèti, Wekweeti and Trout Lake can be accomplished by ice road.
+Most local Ranger patrols in the NWT and Nunavut can be reached only by air.
+Commercial airlines, charter or Twin Otter aircraft from 440 Transport Squadron facilitate the travel of RIs to these isolated patrols.
+The exceptions to this are the NWT patrols of Behchokǫ̀, Fort Simpson, Fort Resolution, and Fort Smith.
+These communities can be reached by road year-round.
+During the winter season, travel to the villages of Whatì, Gamèti, Wekweeti and Trout Lake can be accomplished by ice road.
 All the patrols in the Yukon Territory, less the community of Old Crow, can be reached by an all-weather road system.

-The Canadian Ranger patrols reflect the demographics of their communities and range in size from 12 to 60 Rangers.
+Each Canadian Ranger patrol reflects the demographics of their communities and range in size from 12 to 60 Rangers.
 The majority of the Canadian Rangers are Aboriginal.
-Many are unilingual in their native language; however there are always enough English-speaking Canadian Rangers to translate conversations.
+Some speak only an indigenous language.

-Enrollment in the Canadian Rangers is open to both males and females over the age of 18.
-Patrol leadership consists of a Ranger Sergeant, assisted by a Ranger Master Corporal, and several Corporals depending on the patrol size.
-Unlike the CAF, local leadership positions are elected by the Rangers in the patrol, based on the leadership candidates' traditional knowledge of living on the land and the respect that the community has for them.
+Enrolment in the Canadian Rangers is open to both men and women over the age of 18.
+Leadership within the patrol consists of a Ranger sergeant, assisted by a Ranger master corporal, and several corporals depending on the patrol size.
+Unlike the rest of the CAF, local leadership positions are elected by the Rangers in the patrol, based on the leadership candidates' traditional knowledge of living on the land and the respect that the community has for them.

-The Rangers, upon enrolment are issued with their uniform that consist of red sweatshirt with the Ranger crest, red baseball cap, camouflage pants, boots, and Lee-Enfield .303 caliber rifle.
+Upon enrolment, Rangers are issued with their uniform, which consists of a red sweatshirt with the Ranger crest, red baseball cap, camouflage pants, and boots.
 Canadian Rangers are also provided up to 100 rounds of ammunition per Ranger per year.

 The Junior Canadian Rangers, the largest youth program in the North, are an integral part of the Ranger family.
-In 1 CRPG, there are over 1600 Junior Rangers in 41 communities co-located with Ranger Patrols.
+In 1 CRPG, there are over 1600 Junior Rangers in 41 communities co-located with Ranger patrols.
 The JCR program is open to all youth ages 12 to 18 years old and promotes traditional cultures and lifestyles, in remote and isolated communities of the North.
 JCRs make a valuable contribution to their communities and become active, responsible citizens.

-Training
+Training and Employment

-Canadian Rangers undergo six days of basic training upon enrollment.
-In all territories, the objective is for all patrols to conduct an annual refresher training patrol which consists of up to 10 days classroom and training on the land.
+Canadian Rangers are considered trained upon enrolment but may elect to participate in a Basic Military Indoctrination course.
+In all territories, the objective is for all patrols to conduct an annual refresher training patrol, consisting of up to 10 days classroom and training on the land.

-The Ranger concept takes advantage of the Northerners special skills.
-The CAF relies on their unsurpassed knowledge of the local environment, their uncanny ability to navigate and to survive on the land, and depend on them to help the military operate in the harsh and often extreme environment of the North.
-They are more than the eyes and ears of Canada; they represent the CAF in a vast part of the country.

 Ranger training is based on the specific level of training and experience of each patrol and is broken down into individual, collective or leadership training.
 Key subjects that can be taught include: